-For the introduction, as well as the first part of the interview about Jin’s past and background, please follow the link.
+For the introduction, as well as the first chapter of the interview on Jin’s past and background, please follow the link.

 Axel Wang: What would you call yourself on a business card?